Dedalus9/openscope-community-predictive-processing/docs/stimuli/sensory-motor-closed-loop.md

 4. In the oddball variant, brief sensorimotor mismatches will occur automatically
 5. The experiment can be terminated with the End key

-## Expected Neural Responses
-This paradigm is designed to elicit neural activity patterns related to:
-1. Visuomotor integration
-2. Self-generated vs. externally generated sensory feedback
-3. Predictive coding in sensorimotor loops
-4. In the oddball variant: prediction error signals when sensorimotor expectations are violated

 ## Related Documents

 - **[Bonsai Instructions](bonsai_instructions.md)**: Setup and deployment of Bonsai code